syncfusion-content/xamarin-docs/Xamarin/SfTabView/CenterButtonSettings.md

 ## Custom CenterButton

-When built-in view is not needed, It can be overridden by adding custom views to the CenterButtonView.
-The CenterButton view can be customized by adding Image, Label, Button inside the CenterButtonView.
-Please refer the following code snippet to customize the CenterButton view.
+When built-in view is not needed, it can be overridden by adding custom views to the CenterButtonView.
+The CenterButton view can be customized by adding images, labels, buttons inside the CenterButtonView.
+Refer the following code sample to know about customizing the view of CenterButton.

 {% tabs %}